 Additional Ways To Use Traditional "Textbooks" With Notebooking:

-• Upcycle Workbooks- The drawbacks to workbooks are that they are consumable, disposable, and the information is diluted throughout a large space of pages.
+- Upcycle Workbooks- The drawbacks to workbooks are that they are consumable, disposable, and the information is diluted throughout a large space of pages.
 But workbooks can be a good solution when you or your students need a change of pace, or for times when you just need something to keep them in practice while other subjects receive a more intense focus.
 And when you have finished a workbook, it can be upcycled and put to new use in math notebooking.
 Directions for completing the workbook pages contain formulas and definitions which can be copied into- or cut out and glued into- a math notebook for later review.
 Charts and diagrams provide inspiration for additional math notebooking.
 And colorful clipart cut from old workbook pages can be used to add color and interest to math notebooks.
 Even those who are opposed to the use of workbooks can find thrift shop cast-aways to repurpose.
 (Mad House Academy has a Flickr Photo Set with examples of notebook pages created in this way.)

-• Work Your Way Through Some Library Books- Check the shelves of your library for books on math topics or math puzzle book and do notebooking on the concepts you learn.
-We have created notebook pages based on our studies using the book Go Figure! by Johnny Ball and my Math Notebooking: Geometry pages were a result of our studies using Figuring Out Geometry by Rebecca Wingard-Nelson.
-We found both of these books in our library.
+- Work Your Way Through Some Library Books- Check the shelves of your library for books on math topics or math puzzle book and do notebooking on the concepts you learn.
+My Math Notebooking: Counting and Numbers pages were based on our studies using the book Go Figure!

-• The MacRAK- using a combination of living math, Saxon, Life of Fred, Ray's Arithmetic and Teaching Textbooks with notebooking.
+- The MacRAK- using a combination of living math, Saxon, Life of Fred, Ray's Arithmetic and Teaching Textbooks with notebooking.

 This is post is the third in the Math Notebooking Series.